jsshargel/Active-Directory-Lab/README.md

 - This process will be similar to when we installed active directory domain services.
 - We select the installation type, which is once again role or feature-based.
 - Next, we select the server.
-- After that we will select "Remote Access."
+- After that, we will select "Remote Access."
 - We will continue forward until we reach role services.
 Here, we will select routing and then add features.
 We can see that DirectAccess and VPN (RAS) have also been checked automatically.
 - Now, we will continue until we can install the role.
 <img src="https://github.com/user-attachments/assets/82a0f1e4-2ba8-4666-a72b-c72adc0ad46d" alt="" width="600" style="float: left; margin-right: 10px;">